-“The King of Terriers” is their nickname, and for a good reason.
+“The King of Terriers” is their nickname for a good reason.
 Originating from England, the Airedale is the largest of the terrier breeds.
-They were originally bred from other terriers as hunting and working farm dogs.
+They were initially bred from other terriers as hunting and working farm dogs.

-They have also been used as police dogs, guide dogs, and hunt big game and fowl.
-At 23 inches long and up to 70 pounds in weight, the Airedale is not the largest breed but has a big personality.
+They have also been used as police dogs, guide dogs, big game, and fowl hunting.
+At 23 inches long and up to 70 pounds in weight, the Airedale is not the most prominent breed but has a big personality.

 The Akita originates from mountainous regions in Japan.
-This breed is a powerful, muscular dog, known for its courage and loyalty.
-Growing in height up to 28 inches, the males can weigh up to 130 pounds.
+This breed is a powerful, muscular dog known for its courage and loyalty.
+Growing up to 28 inches, the males can weigh up to 130 pounds.

 They have a double coat similar to the German Shepherd and are a dominant breed, affectionate with family members but wary of strangers.

-The Alaskan Malamute is a powerful dog, originally bred to haul freight and later used to pull sleds in freezing Alaskan conditions.
+The Alaskan Malamute is a robust dog, originally bred to haul freight and later used to pull sleds in freezing Alaskan conditions.

 Built for power but not for speed, the Alaskan Malamute can weigh up to 85 pounds and reach a height of 25 inches.
-They need a strong owner to stop them from chasing after small animals.
+They need a firm owner to stop them from chasing after small animals.

 American English Coonhound